Reporting Nursing Home Neglect and Abuse

 Unfortunately, you have cases where nursing home abuse happens, and you have to take active measures to protect people.
 People over the age of sixty are the fastest growing age category in the United States, and we have more and more Baby Boomers headed to the nursing homes, which means that cases like this could increase.
 We have seen an increasing trend of cases of nursing home abuse that we need to remain aware of.

 Based on the statistics, anywhere from 10 percent up to 50 percent of the elderly with dementia in nursing homes face abuse and neglect, using information from the National Center of Elder Abuse.
 That's a lot of people, and it shows us that we have to take this problem seriously.
-When you call an elder abuse lawyers Los Angeles law firm, you will receive the representation needed and the protection necessary for your loved one.
+When you call an elder abuse lawyers in Los Angeles, you will receive the representation needed and the protection necessary for your loved one.
 You must take action to report nursing home neglect.
 While you can sue a nursing home for negligence, the damage done to your loved one can't be undone.
 It is better to take active measures to protect them right from the start.

 How Does Adult Protective Services Help?

 In cases where you have nursing home abuse and neglect, you can either call Adult Protective Services directly, or you could choose to bring them in at the request of law enforcement or health enforcement officials.
 They will conduct an investigation to determine if abuse or neglect has taken place.
-In those situations, remove the person from the premises, and suing a nursing home for negligence becomes possible.
+In those situations, removing the person from the premises and suing a nursing home for negligence becomes possible.
 For each case, they will look at the individual needs of each person to determine what actions must be taken for their best interests.

 After You Make a Report, What Happens?